shoskips/more-education-less-suffering/content/Archive/Basic explanations/The difference between/capitalism and socialism.md

+---
+draft: "true"
+tags:
+  - socialism
+  - capitalism
+---

-*Capitalism and socialism are economic systems that approach the ownership and management of the means of production differently.
-Although they are commonly used vague descriptors of why america good and russia bad, they have concrete definitions
+*Capitalism and socialism are economic systems that have differing approaches the ownership and management of the means of production.
+Although they are commonly used vague descriptors of why america good and russia bad, they have concrete definitions*

 **Capitalism**